SysBioChalmers/GECKO/README.rst

 Notes on GECKO 1 and 2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Due to significant refactoring of the code, GECKO version 3 is generally not backwards compatible with earlier versions.
+Due to significant refactoring of the code, GECKO version 3 is generally not backwards compatible with earlier GECKO versions.

-- Most notably, GECKO 3 ecModels have a `.ec` structure containing all enzyme and kcat information.
+- Most notably, GECKO 3 ecModels have an `.ec` structure containing all enzyme and kcat information.
-- In addition, enzymes are incorporated as MW/kcat in GECKO 3, while this was 1/kcat in GECKO 1 and 2.
+- In addition, in GECKO 3 enzymes are incorporated in the S-matrix as MW/kcat, while in GECKO 1 and 2 this was 1/kcat (where the MW was instead considered in the protein exchange reactions).
+- GECKO 3 ecModels can be stored in YAML file format that retains all model content.
 - Most functions in GECKO 3 do not work on ecModels generated with GECKO versions 1 or 2.
 - ecModels generated in GECKO 3 do not work with functions from GECKO versions 1 or 2.
 - At this moment, there are no Python functions to work with GECKO 3 formatted ecModels.